gergo85/oc-backend-plus/README.md

 * Uninstall the October Demo plugin.

 ###New menu in System panel
-Delete the unused files and folders of OctoberCMS such as readme files, text files and old files.
-You can find this feature on __Settings > System > Trash items__ page.
+__Delete the unused files and folders__ of OctoberCMS such as text files (readme and license), old files, empty folders and unnecessary database settings.
+You can find this feature on the __Settings > System > Trash items__ page.
+For compatibility reasons you can __use the latest version__ of OctoberCMS and plugins!

 ###New dashboard widgets
 * __System status plus (updates, plugins and themes)__